 4. Email lets me reply without interrupting

-Similarly, I can reply to anyone at any time and know that it never needs to be an interruption for them.
-I never have to feel guilty about sending an email.
+Similarly, I can reply to anyone at any time and know that it doesn’t create an interruption for them.
+I never feel guilty about sending an email.

-That means I’m more likely to respond, rather than avoiding the awkwardness or annoyance of some other form of contact.
+That means I’m more likely to respond rather than avoid the awkwardness or annoyance of some other form of contact.

 5. I can scan email quickly

-No one said you have to read the whole message.
+No one said I have to read the whole message.

-Particularly on active discussion lists, it’s often enough to check out a subject line, or quickly scan just a bit of the message and realize that it’s not something you need to read or participate in.
+Particularly on active discussion lists, it’s often enough to check out a subject line or quickly scan a bit of the message and realize that it’s not something I need to read or participate in.

 Deleting is also my friend.
-I can, and often do, quickly scan the accumulated email in the morning and delete or archive anything and everything that I don’t care to act on at that moment.
+I can, and often do, quickly scan the accumulated email in the morning and delete or archive anything and everything I don’t care to act on.

 And I can do all that quickly and easily.